According to WorldAtlas, the coffee industry in Australia generates as much as $5.8 billion in revenue annually.

-In general, each Australian consumes 1.91 kg of coffee yearly, 75% of that being instant coffee.
-This makes using coffee pods in Australia, and the associated need to recycle used coffee pods or capsules a priority.
+Generally, each Australian consumes 1.91 kg of coffee yearly, 75% of which is instant coffee.
+This makes using coffee pods in Australia and recycling used coffee pods or capsules a priority.

 Material Facts